What does SSD health status mean?

 Hard Disk Sentinel

 Hard Disk Sentinel is a disk monitoring software that is very effective for SSDs.
 With this software, you can easily test, diagnose, and repair any problems with your solid-state drives.
 It also provides benchmarking capabilities, which can tell you if there is any potential performance degradation.
 This is useful because it can help you identify problems early and prevent them from getting worse.
+If this sounds like a useful tool, click this link to get a free trial of Hard Disk Sentinel.

 In addition to these features, Hard Disk Sentinel is highly compatible with SSDs and can help you keep track of your drives’ health and performance.